joomla-framework/event/docs/examples/create-a-decorated-dispatcher.md

 	 *
 	 * If an event is specified, it will tell if the listener is registered for that event.
 	 *
 	 * @param   callable     $callback   The callable to check is listening to the event.
-	 * @param   string    $eventName  The event to check a listener is subscribed to.
+	 * @param   string|null  $eventName  An optional event name to check a listener is subscribed to.
 	 *
 	 * @return  boolean  True if the listener is registered, false otherwise.
 	 */
-	public function hasListener(callable $callback, $eventName = null) {
+	public function hasListener(callable $callback, ?string $eventName = null) {
 		return $this->dispatcher->hasListener($callback, $eventName);
 	}